-During a recent conversation that I had with an old-school adjuster, we discussed the cyclical nature of insurance claims.
+During a recent conversation I had with an old-school adjuster, we discussed the cyclical nature of insurance claims.
 He stated that his experience had taught him that insurance claims spike during the holidays, particularly, the periods of Christmas and the three summer months.
 He noted that an increased consumption of "adult beverages" during these times could also contribute to the increase of claims.
-With one of these holidays being the fourth of July (which is just around the corner), we look at three popular activities that take place around this holiday: the use of fireworks, grilling food, and swimming pools.
+With one of these holidays being the Fourth of July (which is just around the corner), we look at three popular activities that take place around this holiday: the use of fireworks, grilling food, and swimming pools.
 Below are some tips to remain safe while enjoying your holiday.

 Use of Fireworks

 The use of fireworks during the Fourth of July holiday is a big tradition here in the states, even in locations where they are illegal.
 The mission of the National Council on Fireworks Safety is to educate the public on the safe and responsible use of consumer fireworks so as to eliminate injuries.

 National Council on Fireworks Safety Recommended Safety Tips:

 - Obey all local laws regarding the use of fireworks.